 It provides the same core engine used to build QlikView and Qlik Sense developers.
 That means organizations can make the solution they require in the way they want, safe in the knowledge that it is powered by Qlik’s industry-leading, patented technology.

 Qlik gives organizations business agility – from upstream data preparation and data sourcing to visualization and sophisticated analytics and reporting and downstream collaboration.
 Most significantly, everything takes place within a governed framework, offering enterprise trust and scalability.

 The core purpose of the QAP is to meet the requirements for embedded analytics in every situation.
-Users get straight access to the market-leading associative in-memory engine, which all Qlik analytics products are based on.
-So, developers can indulge in flexible conditions that allow them to create precisely the solutions that are needed.
+Users get straight access to the market-leading associative in-memory engine, on which all Qlik analytics products are based.
+So, developers can indulge inflexible conditions that allow them to create precisely the solutions that are needed.
 Advanced, open standard APIs such as Mashup API, Extension API, Engine API, and Backend Management APIs also offer advantages.

 Qlik Dev Hub